chenhaozhe1/FIG/README.md

-# FIG (Dynamical Information Geometry)
+# FIG (Functional Information Geometry)

-FIG is a method for visualizing high dimensional dynamical processes.
-The method has been introduced in the paper preprint:
+FIG is a method for performing dimensionality reduction on noisy, high dimensional dynamical processes with a focus on data visualization.

-Haozhe Chen, Andres Felipe Duque Correa, Guy Wolf, Kevin R. Moon, "Noisy Data Visualization using Functional Data Analysis"
+Preprint: Haozhe Chen, Andres Felipe Duque Correa, Guy Wolf, Kevin R. Moon, "Noisy Data Visualization using Functional Data Analysis," arXiv, 2024.

 The link to this paper is [here](https://arxiv.org/abs/2406.03396).